Delightful Adventures

 Looking for a dessert that’s a little different this holiday?
 Try this rich vegan chocolate pumpkin pie that’s packed with chocolate and pumpkin flavours and will become a new, welcome addition to your holiday table.

-A slice of vegan chocolate pumpkin pie sitting on a small white plate with coconut whipped cream garnish, with a fork to the left and the rest of the pie to the right.
+A slice of vegan chocolate pumpkin pie sitting on a small white plate.

 Not long ago, I made a video to accompany my vegan gluten free pumpkin spice muffins recipe (you can see the video if you click that link!).
 In the video, I add chocolate chips to the muffins.